 |14.||Sony A7 II||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 |15.||Sony A7S||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 |16.||Sony A7||Y||stereo / mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7R has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The W300 does not feature such a mic input.

 Travel and landscape photographers will find it useful that the W300 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the A7R has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the A7R has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the A7R was succeeded by the Sony A7R II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.

 So what conclusions can be drawn?
 Is the Nikon W300 better than the Sony A7R or vice versa?
 The listing below highlights the relative strengths of the two models.